-Top 10 Auto Detailing Essentials for Any Garage
+Top 10 Auto Detailing Essentials

 Car lovers unite!
 This list is for anyone and everyone obsessed with DIY car care, including car washing and auto detailing.
 We’ve got a list of ten essential car care tools you need to have to keep your vehicle bright and shiny for years to come.
 Don’t forget to Grab your QuickJack car lift to make your work even easier!

 If you’re sick of fighting dirt stains, water swirls and paint scratches, you need a pair of quality car washing buckets, each with dirt a screen that traps dirt and grime in the bottom of the bucket.
 These screens prevent little dirt pieces from sticking to the sponge and scratching up your car paint.
 Furthermore, most car guys and gals will want to use the two-bucket car wash system when auto detailing.
 Plus, your car lift—as long as you choose QuickJack—is completely waterproof, so raise up your car and have at it!

 Can’t forget about the obvious!
 Big, squishy car wash mitts are essential to auto detailing.
 They’re non-abrasive, super-absorbent and they make that great THWAAP when you slap them on your hood.
 Straight-line cleaning motion ensues, and all feels right in the world.

 3. Applicators and brushes

 There are hundreds of uses for these brushes, and they come in many different types and sizes.
 They also come in different grades of coarseness, so the brush you use to scrape dirt off your tire will be different than the one you use on your paint.
 A must-have for car care.